base-org/web/apps/base-docs/docs/tools/basenames-faq.md

 ### 12. What happens if a Basename is not renewed during the grace period?

-If a Basename is not renewed after the 90 day grace period, it will be subject to a [temporary premium](https://support.ens.domains/en/articles/7900612-temporary-premium) in the form of a Dutch auction.
+If a Basename is not renewed after the 90-day grace period, it will be subject to a [temporary premium](https://support.ens.domains/en/articles/7900612-temporary-premium) in the form of a Dutch auction.
 This premium starts at 100ETH and will decay exponentially over the course of 21 days.

 ### 13. Can I link multiple addresses to my Basename?